JonathanPerkins/winston-circular-buffer/README.md

 # Winston Circular buffer

-An in-memory circular buffer logging transport for winston.js node.js logging system.
+An in-memory circular buffer logging transport for the [winston.js](https://github.com/winstonjs/winston) node.js logging system.

 This transport allows a simple most-recent view of log entries from a bounded circular buffer.
-Useful if you just want to see whats recently happened without worrying about memory usage, file rotation etc.
+Useful if you just want to see whats recently happened without having to manage growing memory usage, file rotation etc.

 ## Usage